 If a school is in special measures the Trust Board is legally required to directly intervene to ensure that the school improves.

-No, with the exception of the headteacher, all staff will be TUPE’d over to the new Academy on the same terms and conditions.
+No, all staff will be TUPE’d over to the new Academy on the same terms and conditions.

 Yes, the Trust team comprises experienced and talented Board members with decades of experience in education and school improvement.
 Our Chief Executive and senior officers are all highly experienced school leaders.
 Each has a credible track record of school improvement and system leadership and has extensive experience of Ofsted and Inspection.
 Our Chief Executive was previously the Regional Director for Ofsted in the North West and the rest of the team are ex-HMI or trained Ofsted inspectors.